MU-Enigma/Hacktoberfest24/GameDev/Level0/README.md

 # Level 0 - Modeling Chess Pieces
 Model any two chess pieces in Blender, and design both black and white versions.
+  - (Ensure that u take multiple screenshots throughout the process at different stages so we can see your process or a timelapse of your work)

 ## Resources
 + [Blender](https://www.blender.org/)